proplot-dev/proplot/docs/why.rst

 dimensions of the figure, despite the fact that...

 #.
 The subplot aspect ratio is generally more relevant than the figure
    aspect ratio.
-An aspect ratio of ``1`` is desirable for most plots, and the aspect ratio must be held fixed for :ref:`geographic and polar <ug_proj>` projections and most `~matplotlib.axes.Axes.imshow` plots.
+A default aspect ratio of ``1`` is desirable for most plots, and the aspect ratio must be held fixed for :ref:`geographic and polar <ug_proj>` projections and most `~matplotlib.axes.Axes.imshow` plots.
 #.
 The subplot width and height control the "apparent" size of lines, markers,